 - 30 mL/ 6 tsp/ 2 tbsp/ 1 oz = 90 drops

 Children have thin, porous skin that readily absorbs anything topically applied.
-We do not recommend essential oils be used topically on premature infants, but the dilution for full term infants, ages 0-3 months, is 0.10% to 0.20%.
-This equals 1-2 drops of essential oil per 1 ounce of carrier when being used for whole body application.
+We do not recommend essential oils be used topically on premature infants, but you can use essential oils sparingly with full-term infants.
+The dilution for full-term infants, ages 0-3 months, is 0.10% to 0.20%.
+This equals 1-2 drops of essential oil per 1 ounce of carrier when being used for whole-body application.
 For spot usage, you can use 3-9 drops of essential oil per 1 ounce of carrier.

 Additionally, we recommend that anyone wanting to use essential oils on children under the age of two years consult with a Certified Aromatherapist or medical professional to help you decide if this is the safest and most effective course of action.

 If you still want to use an undiluted essential oil topically, please get advice from a Certified Aromatherapist first.
-There are some specific situations where you can use oils neat, however, err on the side of caution.
+There are some specific situations where using oils neat may be appropriate, however, err on the side of caution.
 A sudden burn after touching a hot pan or a stinging bug bite are both examples of acute, short-term issues where using an oil neat may be beneficial.
 If this is the case, receive professional guidance on safe usage.
 Not only can some essential oils irritate the skin, but you will increase your risk for sensitization.
 Please note that we always urge safe, conservative use of essential oils so that you can continue to reap the benefits of these wonderful tools without creating additional problems.